tinglesoftware/dotnet-aspnetcore/src/Tingle.AspNetCore.Authorization/README.md

 }
 ```

-If you however do not wish to whitlist the entire range of Azure IPs, you can provide `serviceId` and `region` parameters to `RequireAzureIPNetworks` to scope the range of IPs based on the Azure service id and/or region.
+If you however do not wish to allow the entire range of Azure IPs, you can provide `serviceId` and `region` parameters to `RequireAzureIPNetworks` to scope the range of IPs based on the Azure service id and/or region.